njones61/ce547/docs/unit1/03_darcy/darcy_hw.md

 >a) For a one-ft thick slice of the sand layer, how much water would need to be pumped to flush through one pore volume?<br>
 b) How long would it take (in days) to pump five pore volumes of water through the sand?

 ## Submission

-Save your work in a file named `_hw.xlsx` and upload it on Learning Suite after we grade it together in class.
+Save your work in a file named `darcy_hw.xlsx` and upload it on Learning Suite after we grade it together in class.

 ## Grading Rubric